 Challenges in Business Succession Planning: Cash Flow Strategies for Estate Tax Liabilities

-Individuals with substantial business holdings often face complicated estate tax issues, the costs of which can be unexpected and significant.
-Failing to recognize and plan for these issues may adversely impact the ability of the estate to timely pay any estate tax it owes.
-What is more, a lack of planning can affect the ability of the business to continue operating in the manner envisioned by the current and succeeding owners.
-As the complexities vary by situation, having a tax efficient business succession plan geared toward maintaining a particular business as well as satisfying the owner’s specific intentions is key to helping preserve family wealth.
+Individuals with substantial business holdings often face complicated estate tax issues, which may entail unexpected and significant costs.
+Failing to recognize and plan for these issues may adversely impact the estate’s ability to timely pay any estate tax due.
+Moreover, lack of planning can affect the business’s ability to continue operating in the manner envisioned by the current and succeeding owners.
+Because the complexities vary in each situation, having a tax-efficient business succession plan geared to maintaining business operations as well as satisfying the owner’s specific intentions is key to helping preserve family wealth.

-When developing a business succession plan, thought should be given to:
+When developing a business succession plan, these questions should be addressed:

-• Who or what entity should receive the interests (or resulting distributions of income where, for example, the interests are held by a trust); and
+- Who or what entity should receive the interests (or resulting distributions of income when, for example, the interests are held by a trust)?; and

-• Whether the interests should be transferred by gift during the owner’s lifetime, sale during the owner’s lifetime, through the owner’s estate, or a combination of these methods.
+- Should the interests be transferred by gift during the owner’s lifetime, by sale during the owner’s lifetime, through the owner’s estate, or a combination of these methods?

 Importantly, current and succeeding owners also should consider how to provide the cash flow needed to pay any estate tax due while continuing to operate the business.
-This article discusses some of the tax and cash flow planning strategies specific to estate taxes, as well as other issues and opportunities that may be addressed as part of a well-informed business succession plan.
+This article discusses some of the tax and cash-flow planning strategies specific to estate taxes, as well as other issues and opportunities that should be addressed as part of a well-informed business succession plan.

 BDO Insight

-Effectively transitioning a business to the next generation of owners through a business succession plan that incorporates estate tax planning will result in the most value being retained by the owners and their families.
-Whether the business is entirely family owned or has unrelated owners, each scenario comes with its own complications but with considerable overlap in planning opportunities.
-The business succession plan that will be most effective for the family and remaining business owners depends on many factors, including how ownership in the business is currently held, how the ownership is to be transferred, the type of industry, where the business sits in the business growth cycle, the value of the business, and available cash flow.
+Effectively transitioning a business to the next generation of owners through a business succession plan that incorporates estate tax planning will maximize the value retained by the owners and their families.
+Whether the business is entirely family owned or has unrelated owners, each scenario entails complications, but the planning opportunities often overlap.
+The business succession plan that will be most effective for the family and remaining business owners depends on many factors, including how ownership in the business is currently held, how ownership is to be transferred, the type of industry, where the business sits in the business growth cycle, the value of the business, and available cash flow.

 Lifetime Transfer Planning Opportunities

-However, beginning January 1, 2026, the estate and gift tax exemption will essentially be cut in half, leaving every dollar of value above the reduced exemption amount subject to federal gift or estate tax of 40% (certain states also have a gift or estate tax).
+However, beginning January 1, 2026, the estate and gift tax exemption is scheduled to essentially be cut in half, leaving every dollar of value above the reduced exemption amount – estimated to be approximately $7 million -- subject to federal gift or estate tax of 40% (certain states also have a gift or estate tax).
 This provides a potential planning opportunity for business owners to transfer assets and future asset growth out of their estate before 2026.
 Transfers may be outright to individuals or into a trust for the benefit of individuals and even for multiple generations, which may allow for additional estate tax savings for successive generations.
-While a trust owns the interests, there are trustees, investment advisors, and business managers that direct the ownership and management of the business interests to provide some restrictions on assets and distributions to beneficiaries.
+While a trust owns the interests, the trustees, investment advisors, and business managers direct the ownership and management of the business interests to impose some restrictions on assets and distributions to beneficiaries.
 Because of the inherent complexities and time involved, consideration of this type of planning should begin sooner rather than later so that transfers may be implemented in the most effective manner.

 Payment of Estate Tax — Installment and Deferral Options

 Even with an optimized gifting plan for an owner’s business interests, in many cases there will still be estate taxes due after the owner’s death.
-There are a few options to pay the estate tax liability over time to help with cash flow issues of the estate and the business.
+There are a few options to pay the estate tax liability over time to help with the estate’s and the business’s cash flow issues.
 These options, which generally avoid late payment penalties but accrue interest on amounts paid after the original due date, include:

-• Electing to make installment payments of the estate tax associated with qualifying closely held business interests under Code Section 6166;
+- Electing to make installment payments of the estate tax associated with qualifying closely held business interests under Internal Revenue Code Section 6166;

-• Submitting a request to the IRS for an extension of time to pay the estate tax under Code Section 6161.
+- Submitting a request to the IRS under Section 6161 for an extension of time to pay the estate tax.

-Certain types of redemptions are not considered when applying this acceleration rule.
-An annual certification that an acceleration event has not occurred must be completed each year by the estate fiduciary.
+Some types of redemptions are not considered when applying this acceleration rule.
+An annual certification that an acceleration event has not occurred must be completed by the estate fiduciary.
 If acceleration is triggered, the IRS may place a lien on business interests or assets, and potentially other estate assets, until the estate tax and interest have been paid in full.

 Estate loan.
-The use of an estate loan is another option.
+The use of an estate loan is another option to pay estate taxes.
 An estate loan can provide an estate the funds it needs to pay its estate tax when due, with the estate repaying the loan over time based on the terms of the loan agreement.
-The interest payable over the life of the loan may be deducted on the estate tax return, but only if all of the following conditions are met:
+The interest payable over the life of the loan may be deducted on the estate tax return, but only if all the following conditions are met:

 Funding the Estate Tax — Cash Flow Planning